Here's where the Canary Islands volcanic eruption took place, why it's happening and whether a tsunami could occur

 What caused La Palma’s volcanic eruption?

-The Canary Islands volcanic eruption took place following a string of earthquakes, which have been rocking the island over the last two weeks.
+The Canary Islands volcanic eruption took place following a swarm of earthquakes and tremors which have been rocking the island over the last two weeks.

 A total of 642 quakes measuring between magnitude 2.0 and 3.0 were recorded on and around the island of La Palma during the last 14 days.